 Norway’s First Scientific Satellite

-NORSAT-1 will provide ample power generation to operate all spacecraft payloads continuously, while maintaining sub-degree (±0.4°) attitude control, average telemetry downlink rates exceeding 1 Mbps, and a benign thermal environment for payloads and bus electronics.
-NORSAT-1 has ample on-board data processing and storage capabilities, with greater than 20 orbits worth of payload data and bus telemetry storable by on-board computers.
-NORSAT-1 will achieve these capabilities with a total launch mass (including separation system) of less than 30 kg.
+NORSAT-1 provides ample power generation to operate all spacecraft payloads continuously, while maintaining sub-degree (±0.4°) attitude control, average telemetry downlink rates exceeding 1 Mbps, and a benign thermal environment for payloads and bus electronics.
+NORSAT-1 has plentiful on-board data processing and storage capabilities, with greater than 20 orbits worth of payload data and bus telemetry storable by on-board computers.
+NORSAT-1 achieves these capabilities with a total launch mass (including separation system) of less than 30 kg.

 The NORSAT-1 satellite is designed to operate three payloads: